 All applicants applying for the police officer position are required to complete two applications (the online application and the Personal History Questionnaire).
 The applicant also has the option of downloading the Police Employment Information Packet to learn about the requirements of the position.

-Prior to submitting the online application, applicants must complete CJBAT, Physical Agility and Swim tests at the Institute of Public Safety Criminal Justice Institute located at Broward Community College Central Campus in Davie, Florida.
+Prior to submitting the online application, applicants must complete CJBAT, Physical Agility and Swim tests at the Institute of Public Safety Criminal Justice Institute located at Broward College Central Campus in Davie, Florida.
 Applicants can also access information on the school's website.
 The applicant’s scores will determine his/her placement on the Civil Service Register.
 Therefore, prior to submitting an application, all applicants must complete the physical agility, CJBAT test, and swim test.

 Behavioral Personnel Assessment Device (BPAD)